surniaulula/wpsso/readme.txt

 	* Refactored the WpssoMessages->get() method a slight speed improvement.
 Please note that 'wpsso_tooltip_\*' filters have been renamed to 'wpsso_messages_tooltip_\*' (adjust your filter hooks accordingly).

 == Upgrade Notice ==

 = 3.10.2 =

+2015/10/04 Added translation function calls to all option labels in settings pages and metaboxes.
+Added POT (Portable Object Template) file with translation strings in languages/nextgen-facebook.pot.

+= 3.10.2 =